-Process and material are also important; the large hand cut pieces are dissected from sheet after sheet of paper in careful scientific fashion with a scalpel knife, sometimes taking months to complete, the slow act of cutting repeating the long time-based processes that dominate nature: growth and decay.
+Process and material are also important; the large hand cut pieces are dissected from sheet after sheet of paper in careful scientific fashion with a scalpel knife, sometimes taking months to complete, the slow act of cutting repeating the long time-based processes that dominate nature: growth, decay and re-growth.
 Paper, my chosen material, embodies the paradoxical qualities that we see in nature: its fragility and durability, its strength and delicacy; there is a pleasing poetic symmetry in taking this material that was cut from the forest and by cutting and transforming it once again returning it to its origins.

 "The tree which moves some to tears of joy is in the eyes of others only a green thing that stands in the way.
 Some see Nature all ridicule and deformity...and some scarce see Nature at all.
 But to the eyes of a man of Imagination, Nature is Imagination itself."
 William Blake